KathyReid/opensource-voice-tools/README.md

 There are a lot of terms and acronyms in open source voice technology.
 This section provides explanations for each of them.

+* `Cognitive arbitration`: The process a voice assistant uses to understand what services and skills are available to it, depending on its _context_ - such as being online or offline.

+* `CRF`: [Conditional random field](https://en.wikipedia.org/wiki/Conditional_random_field).
+A statistical modelling method which can take into account context.
+Used in some neural-network based intent-parsing and semantic extraction software.

+* `LSTM`: [long short-term memory](https://en.wikipedia.org/wiki/Long_short-term_memory).
+Used within recurrent neural networks to help process _sequences_ of data, such as audio or speech.
+In order to know what is likely to come _next_, LSTM records what came _previously_.

 * `LVCSR`: Large vocabulary continuous speech recognition.
 Used in speech recognition tools to denote that a) the vocabulary on which the recognizer works has not been restricted or constrained - for example if it is deployed on embedded or low-powered hardware which cannot handle the memory or compute requirements of a large vocabulary and b) the recognizer works _continuously_, in contrast to a Wake Word or Keyword spotter which cedes control to the STT once a Wake Word is detected.

-* `Cognitive arbitration`: The process a voice assistant uses to understand what services and skills are available to it, depending on its _context_ - such as being online or offline.